 We recognize that “safety and security” are top priority issues as we operate our businesses and take the utmost care with respect to safety management.
 Namely, in the urban transportation and regional business, we focus on enhanced safety and maintain a safety transportation management system and in the hotel and leisure business, take the measures to ensure food security and implement safety measures at our facilities.
-However, a large-scale accident, natural disasters such as earthquakes and typhoons, or an act of terrorism or a similar incident, may require additional costs, which could negatively impact on our results of operations and financial condition.
+However, a large-scale accident, natural disasters such as earthquakes, or an act of terrorism or a similar incident, may require additional costs, which could negatively impact on our results of operations and financial condition.

-In addition, typhoons or abnormal weather, such as cold summers or snowfall conditions, may decrease customers in our hotel and leisure business, and in the event any infectious diseases become epidemic, such as a super-flu, where treatment measures have not been established, it might trigger the closure of a part of our operations or may reduce the willingness of people to go out or engage in leisure activities in our urban transportation and regional business and hotel and leisure business, which may result in a decrease of operating revenues or additional costs for countermeasures, and could negatively impact on our results of operations and financial condition.
+In addition, typhoons or abnormal weather, such as cold summers or snowfall conditions, may decrease customers in our hotel and leisure business, and in the event any infectious diseases become epidemic, such as a COVID-19, where treatment measures have not been established, it might trigger the closure of a part of our operations or may reduce the willingness of people to go out or engage in leisure activities in our urban transportation and regional business and hotel and leisure business, which may result in a decrease of operating revenues or additional costs for countermeasures, and could negatively impact on our results of operations and financial condition.

-The businesses operated by the Seibu group, such as the urban transportation and regional business and hotel and leisure business, are closely related to the daily lives of customers.
-Therefore, we are concerned about a decline in passengers in connection with the railway operations and bus operations and a decline in leisure facility users due to a decline in the student and working population caused by a decreasing birthrate and aging population or a population decline in the present or future.
+Specifically, we are implementing measures in Urban Transportation & Regional business to increase the number of people living along our railway lines and in the Hotel & Leisure business, we are gearing up for a paradigm shift toward inbound tourists.
+However, we are concerned about a decline in passengers in connection with the railway operations and bus operations and a decline in leisure facility users due to a decline in the student and working population caused by a decreasing birthrate and aging population or a population decline in the present or future.
 Especially in the railway operations, the operating resources are concentrated in the Seibu railway's regional area, and the impact of a declining and aging population in such area is a concern.
 Furthermore, because we earn a significant part of its railway operating revenues from commuters, the declining day time population in Tokyo may have a negative impact on our results of operations in our urban transportation and regional business.

 Many of our businesses, including our urban transportation and regional business, hotel and leisure business and construction business, require a large labor force in order to maintain efficient operations.
-We may encounter increasing difficulties in hiring new employees in the future in these businesses, which could adversely affect our results of operations and financial condition.
+Although our group is diversifying its recruitment methods and implementing measures to avoid the departure of young employees, there are concerns that it will become even more difficult in the future to recruit young employees.
+In these cases, the Group's performance and financial condition may be affected.

-(v) Risks Related to Decline in Tourists
+5.Risks Related to Decline in Tourists

 Our hotel and leisure business may be significantly affected by trends in the Japanese tourism market, including an increase or a decrease in overseas tourists.
 The Japanese tourism market may be affected by various factors, including Japanese economic conditions, exchange rates, perceptions of various countries towards Japan, natural disasters, accidents and epidemics.